 According to studies, the GST has generated a demand for 1.3 million financial professionals.
 As a result, it has created a flood of possibilities for those interested in finance, accounting, and taxes.
 Furthermore, this offers up new opportunities for individuals seeking career growth and development.

 The government knows that individuals become anxious as tax-payment deadlines approach.
-And the new tax system and its associated compliances added to the complexities for individuals across the country.
-To alleviate the burden, the government established the idea of GST Practitioners, who could serve as taxpayer agents and help with registrations, submitting returns, and other compliances.
+And the new tax system and its associated compliances added to the complexities for individuals nationwide.
+Thus to alleviate the burden, the government established the idea of GST Practitioners, who could serve as taxpayer agents and help with registrations, submitting returns, and other compliances.

-If you are wondering how to become a GST Practitioner, the first step is to register for the GST Course.
+If you are wondering how to become a GST Practitioner, the first step is registering for the GST Course.
 These classes are offer in both online and offline formats, with weekday and weekend sessions.

 FAQs